 *Items marked with red asterisks are required documents.
 Required documents must be submitted to start processing your application.

-What are the common application errors?
+What are the common online application errors?

 - duplicate phone number entry